 Deny Write Access to Unprotected Removable Drives in Windows 11

-By default, Windows 11 lets you write to any connected USB drive.
-This can be a security risk if one of those drives is lost or stolen.
+Normally, Windows 11 lets you save anything to any plugged-in USB drive, which can be risky if a drive is lost or stolen.

 Deny write access by opening Local Group Policy Editor, navigating to the BitLocker settings for removable drives, and enabling “Deny write access to removable drives not protected by BitLocker.”
 This restricts writing to BitLocker-encrypted drives only.